marvin-hansen/sliding_window/README.md

 When N is reasonable small (1 ...
 50), then only M determines the performance.
 In this case, a multiple of 100 to 1000, gives an additional 30% to 50% performance boost over a comparable small multiplier (2 to 10).
-However, when the total capacity exceeds a certain threshold, performance deteriorates because of increased CPU cache misses
+However, when the total capacity exceeds a certain threshold, performance deteriorates significantly because of increased CPU cache misses.
+This threshold depends on the actual CPU cache size and total system load.

-It is generally recommended to run benchmarks with various configurations to determine the best total capacity based on N and M.
+Therefore, it is generally recommended to run benchmarks with various configurations to determine the best total capacity based on N and M. When the window size N is known to be fixed, then it's best to run an optimizer to find the best value for M that maximizes total write throughput.

 ## Performance